 8) Anjali Clothing

-This tiny but mighty yoga and activewear brand is a husband and wife duo that makes high-quality pieces for women and men.
+This small but mighty yoga and activewear brand is a husband and wife duo that makes high-quality pieces for women and men.
 In a world where big brands rule the yoga and activewear industry, the team at Anjali is bringing back the heart and soul of small businesses by creating their products from recycled materials and keeping the production local.

 9) Wild Rye

-Given all of these awesome aspects of their brand, it might be easy to overlook their rigorous environmental standards, such as their commitment to using BlueSign certified textiles whenever possible, which is quickly becoming an industry standard among ethical brands to ensure safe and thoughtful manufacturing from seed to stitch.
-Check out their collab with one of our other favorite companies, Skida!
+Given all of these awesome aspects of their brand, it might be easy to overlook their rigorous environmental standards such as their commitment to using BlueSign certified textiles whenever possible, which is quickly becoming an industry standard among ethical brands to ensure safe and thoughtful manufacturing from seed to stitch.
+Wild Rye is also Certified Carbon Neutral and part of the 1% For The Planet program.